LeiYang-Fish/copyseparator-v1.0.0-old-version/README.md

 # Examples on how to run copyseparator
 https://github.com/LeiYang-Fish/copyseparator_more_examples

+# What if one or a few subsets did not get the anticipated number of gene copies?
+If the anticipated number of gene copies is 2, you may set it as 3 and re-run copy_separate.

+Or you can run copy_detect for specific subsets by setting the copy_number as 3.

 # How to cite copyseparator

 Run the following to get the appropriate citation for the version you’re using: